Fernando0107/CPU/README.md

 docker run -it --rm fernando7/ic:0.2
 ```

-This will run the program automatically, you should be able to watch how the instructions are being executed.
+This will run the program automatically, you should be able to watch how the instructions are being executed :).

-## Running the tests
+## Running the code

-Explain how to run the automated tests for this system

-### Break down into end to end tests

-Explain what these tests test and why
+When you finish installing the prerequisites, now you can run the program!

+Execute the following line in your terminal:

 ```
-Give an example
+python IC.py
 ```

-### And coding style tests

-Explain what these tests test and why
+And that's it! you should be able to watch our cool CPU simulator
+being awesome ;)

+## Test the CPU by your own

+If you want to execute more instructions, or try different type of operations with the registers, all you have to do is modify any of the following .code files:

 ```
-Give an example
+instructions.code

+ins2.code

+ins3.code

+ins4.code

+ins4.code

+ins5.code
 ```

+> Remember our CPU is 4 bits, so you have to keep that in mind when you try any operation.

 ## Built With